cpj/winter-2012/README.md

 ### For turning in group projects:
 - Each of you will fork the project repository on the cpj github profile.
 - You will submit your work by submitting pull requests throughout the quarter.
-- You are expected to keep your personal forks of the project synced by fetching from the cpj repo after others have submitted pull requests.
+- You are expected to keep your personal forks of the project up-to-date by fetching from the cpj repo after others have submitted pull requests.